rock-fort-rock/datsumou/htdocs/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

-* Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
+* Feature requests can be viewed and submitted at https://feedback.ewww.io
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

-= 4.4.2 =
-* added: notice for Pantheon users that an API key is required
-* added: ExactDN fully supports protocol-relative urls for non-image resources
-* changed: better lazy load support in ExactDN
-* fixed: optimization failure produces rename() errors
-* fixed: folder scanner ignores files with no extension
-* fixed: Alt WebP blocks on Facebook tracking pixel
-* fixed: ExactDN srcset functions cause duplicate image requests with zoom=1
-* fixed: ExactDN srcset fill adds double arguments to urls
-* fixed: srcset fill generates notices with non-numeric widths
-* fixed: bulk scanner stuck in resume mode with nothing to do

-= 4.4.1 =
-* fixed: ExactDN srcset fill replaces images with first image on page

-= 4.4.0 =
-* added: preserve animations in GIF images during resize operations
-* added: ExactDN will fill in srcset/sizes attributes for all images based on detected width for better mobile support
-* added: configuration options in the settings page for several "hidden" ExactDN options
-* changed: Alt WebP still depends on jQuery, but jQuery can be loaded in async or defer mode
-* changed: Remove Metadata option has been renamed, if you previously had it configured as an override (JPEGTRAN_COPY), please use the new name: EWWW_IMAGE_OPTIMIZER_METADATA_REMOVE
-* changed: ExactDN uses premium compression by default
-* fixed: regression with ExactDN and max-width style attributes
-* fixed: WP esc_url mangles ExactDN urls
-* fixed: WebP images missing from S3 when using WP Offload S3
-* fixed: PDF uploads with S3 Uploads plugin
-* deprecated: PHP 5.5 support will be removed in the next major release (version 4.5)
-* removed: PHP 5.4 no longer supported

-= 4.3.2 =
-* changed: prevent dynamic JS/CSS urls within wp-admin/ from being rewritten by ExactDN
-* fixed: auto-convert PNG to JPG was running on images with transparency
-* fixed: Alt WebP broken on sites that have jquery-migrate disabled

-= 4.3.1 =
-* fixed: fatal error on older WP versions due to missing privacy policy function

-= 4.3.0 =
-* added: Alt WebP enables instant conversion with ExactDN, no need for bulk optimize
-* added: links within settings and other notices for contextual help
-* added: auto-convert large PNG images to JPG during upload, define EWWW_IMAGE_OPTIMIZER_DISABLE_AUTOCONVERT to skip
-* added: use file modification time to add query strings on JS/CSS files for cache invalidation on ExactDN
-* added: use EXACTDN_EXCLUDE in wp-config.php to bypass ExactDN for JS, CSS, etc.
-* added: NextGEN image urls properly rewritten for ExactDN
-* added: NextGEN dynamic thumbs included during manual/bulk optimization
-* added: auto-installer for Cloud plugin when running EWWW IO on a "banned" webhost
-* added: suggested privacy policy text for users of the API and ExactDN
-* added: detect wordpress.com sites and disable exec function and binaries
-* changed: resizing uses the primary media dimensions unless the "other" dimensions are configured
-* changed: Resize Other Images removed from GUI, configure via Overrides tab
-* changed: filter NextGEN quality to prevent oversized thumbs
-* changed: allow crop via filter even when one dimension is the same as the original
-* changed: auto-rotate function disabled with EWWW_IMAGE_OPTIMIZER_DISABLE_AUTOROTATE
-* changed: one-click copy for debug info, and debug collapsed by default in media library and bulk results
-* changed: bulk operations for batches of NextGEN images now use the bulk optimizer page instead of loading inline
-* fixed: thumbs not generated during WP/LR Sync
-* fixed: uploading images in the Gutenberg editor uses the wrong resize dimensions
-* fixed: unique filename function producing names with a hyphen and no digits
-* fixed: encoded ampersands within the path portion of a url prevent ExactDN parsing
-* fixed: entering a decimal for bulk delay does nothing
-* fixed: if urls on a localized WPML domain are using the default domain, ExactDN ignores them
-* fixed: toggle for plugin status and bulk status generate admin-ajax.php 403 errors
-* fixed: PNGOUT installer confirmation notice was missing
-* deprecated: PHP 5.4 support will be removed in the next major release (version 4.4)
+= 5.6.2 =
+* fixed: fatal error for undefined add_query_var

+= 5.6.1 =
+* changed: prevent unintentional image re-optimization from plugins with a threshold of 5x, indicate intential regen with ewww_image_optimizer_allowed_reopt filter
+* changed: include lazy load and WebP in optimization score
+* fixed: query paramaters added to videos via image_downsize filter
+* fixed: WP-CLI command triggers async queueing
+* fixed: WPML check skips too many images during bulk scanner
+* fixed: WP-CLI command options for FlAGallery and NextGEN using outdated code
+* fixed: re-optimization tracker not tracking

+= 5.6.0 =
+* added: if exec() is disabled, free cloud-based JPG compression will be enabled
+* added: tool to remove originals for converted images
+* changed: improved handling of WPML replicas in media library list mode and bulk optimizer
+* fixed: JS WebP, picture WebP, and Easy IO errors with WP Offload Media 2.4
+* fixed: JS WebP cannot find local paths when WP_CONTENT_DIR is outside ABSPATH
+* fixed: Easy IO hard crops images when requested height/width is 9999
+* fixed: Lazy Load and WebP parsers running on customizer preview pane

 = Earlier versions =
 Please refer to the separate changelog.txt file.

-== Upgrade Notice ==

-= 4.2.0 =
-* ExactDN verification rewritten, please report any issues immediately.
-* PHP 5.3 support discontinued, see https://docs.ewww.io/article/55-upgrading-php

-= 4.1.0 =
-* Security update: gifsicle and optipng have been updated to resolve security flaws.
-* ExactDN now processes JS/CSS/Fonts for even more speed.

-= 4.0.0 =
-* Introduced new ExactDN with CDN and automatic image resizing.

-= 3.6.0 =
-* API functions have been rewritten to use core WP detection for https capability, please report any errors right away.
-* Several options have been removed from the user interface, see the changelog for details.

-== Contact and Credits ==
+== Credits ==

-Written by [Shane Bishop](https://ewww.io).
+Written by [Shane Bishop](https://ewww.io) with special thanks to my [Lord and Savior](https://www.iamsecond.com/).
 Based upon CW Image Optimizer, which was written by [Jacob Allred](http://www.jacoballred.com/) at [Corban Works, LLC](http://www.corbanworks.com/).
 CW Image Optimizer was based on WP Smush.it.
 Jpegtran is the work of the Independent JPEG Group.
 PEL is the work of Martin Geisler, Lars Olesen, and Erik Oskam.
-ExactDN class based upon the Photon module from Jetpack.
+Easy IO and HTML parsing classes based upon the Photon module from Jetpack.